 This is actually the ocean-going version of Rainbow Trout.
 Despite that, the two do taste a little different.
 A life at sea and a different diet give Steelhead a slightly fresher flavor, with none of the muddy backtaste.
 They also tend to have darker, fattier meat, similar to Salmon.

-Chinook is also premium table fare, even rivaling Sockeye for some people.
-The meat is usually softer than other Salmon species, with a distinctly rich and buttery flavor.
-It has a little less fat than Sockeye, though, and isn’t quite as red.
+Chinook is also premium table fare, rivaling Sockeye for many people.
+The meat is softer than many other Salmon species, with a distinctly rich and buttery flavor.
+It has even more fat that Sockeye, but isn’t quite as dark.
 Chinook are also the biggest Salmon, if you’re looking to put on a feast.

 Wild Atlantic Salmon is too tasty for its own good.
 The species was overfished for decades and is now endangered in the wild.
 Pretty much all Atlantic Salmon is farmed these days.
 Even so, it’s delicious.
 The meat is milder and less fatty than other Salmon species, and breaks into large, moist flakes when cooked.